 EnrollOak.org is a project of Oakland Enrolls, a non-profit organization committed to helping Oakland families choose the best Oakland public schools for their children, charter or district.

 Our portal provides access to information about all Oakland public schools, allowing for easy comparison and exploration.
-We also manage the single application for 95% of charter schools in Oakland.
+We also manage the single common application for 95% of charter schools in Oakland.

-We launched in 2016, providing the first ever online K12 public school application portal for Oakland families.
-Now in our second year, we are excited to bring more improvements to the family experience.
+We launched in 2016, providing the first ever online TK/K-12 public school application portal for Oakland families.
+Now in our fourth year, we are excited to bring more improvements to the family experience.
 Creating a single application and timeline for charter public schools in 2016-2017 was our first step, and we hope that in future years we can find even more ways to make it easy for families to enroll their child in a great public school.

-As of September 2017, 95 percent of Oakland charter public schools are participating in the EnrollOak.org application process for Oakland’s annual enrollment period.
+Currently, 95 percent of Oakland charter public schools are participating in the EnrollOak.org application process for Oakland’s annual enrollment period.
 Complete list of participating schools.